top of page

 The Role of a Councillor

 They are elected to represent the interest of the local community as a whole and promote a harmonious local environment.
-The number of elected Councillors depends on the size of the area, in Pudding Norton we are able to have 5 Councillors.
+The number of elected Councillors depends on the size of the area, in Hempton and Pudding Norton we are able to have 7 Councillors.

 Local Councils are the first tier of governance and are the first point of contact for anyone concerned with a community issue.
 They are democratically elected local authorities and exist in England, Wales and Scotland.
 The term 'Local Council' is synonymous with ' Parish Council, 'Town Council' and 'Community Council'.